 Plaster is the most common choice.

-These surfaces start off cheap but can get expensive once custom colors, pebble or glass beads are added to the mix.
+These surfaces start off cheap but can get expensive once swimming pool designs begin using custom colors, pebble or glass beads are added to the mix.

 The alternative to plaster is a fully tiled interior.

 The installation of either ceramic tiles or glass mosaics can be significantly more expensive however it is becoming the best option for clients seeking a high end finish.